News Corp cuts costs, jobs in Australia

-MELBOURNE (Reuters) - Rupert Murdoch’s News Corp (NWSA.O) announced sweeping changes in Australia on Wednesday, including job cuts and shrinking the number of its divisions from 19 to five, the latest local media group to restructure in the face of declining ad sales.
+MELBOURNE, June 20 (Reuters) - Rupert Murdoch’s News Corp announced sweeping changes in Australia on Wednesday, including job cuts and shrinking the number of its divisions from 19 to five, the latest local media group to restructure in the face of declining ad sales.

-Kim Williams, the chief executive of local arm News Ltd, said he planned to centralize sales, marketing, finance and administration, and would fold the group’s digital divisions into the new structure.
+Kim Williams, the chief executive of local arm News Ltd, said he planned to centralise sales, marketing, finance and administration, and would fold the group’s digital divisions into the new structure.

 “We cannot say how many positions will be made redundant,” Williams said in a statement, adding that the company’s print publications had a strong future.